-SPM runs on a DOS-based PC as a standalone program or on a UNIX System platform as part of Intuity, Integrated Solution II, or Integrated Solution III (IS II/III).
+SPM runs on a DOS-based PC as a standalone program or on a UNIX System platform as part of Intuity, Integrated Solution II, or Integrated Solution III (IS II/III are discontinued products).
 It is available on a 3.5-inch diskette for DOS or UNIX, or on a 5.25 inch diskette for DOS.